bagnalla/holyc_mal/README.md

 ## Running Mal

-Just include the file "Interp.HC" at the command line to bring Mal into scope.
+Include the file "Interp.HC" at the command line to bring Mal into scope.

 Run the REPL:
 ```